davidguzmanr/RoadTrafficSimulator/README.md

 - Mouse and wheel - scrolling and zoom.
 - shift + click -- create intersection.
 - shift + drag from one intersection to another -- create road.
-- ctrl + click -- change number of lanes in the road you're clicking.
+- ctrl + click -- change number of lanes on the road you're clicking.

 Or just press `generateMap` in control panel and add cars with `carsNumber` slider.
 To change the number of lanes use the `lanesNumber` slider and then press `load`.
 You can create traffic in a certain direction by adding cars in the